 - Add one teaspoon of honey to one cup of warm chamomile, orange blossom, lemon balm or linden flower tea– before bedtime for improved sleep.

 - While we can’t promise that our Eastern Shore Honey will help you bid your sore throat or allergies farewell, we believe it helps.
 We encourage you to experience using honey for immunotherapy, and if it works for you, then keep doing it.

 - Warm one cup of milk and add one teaspoon of honey and some ground turmeric.
 Drink before bedtime.

-- Prepare one-half glass of orange juice diluted with an equal amount of lukewarm water.
+- Prepare a one-half glass of orange juice diluted with equal lukewarm water.
 Add two teaspoons of honey, and drink just before bedtime.

 - Combine two ounces of honey with five drops of lavender oil.
 Add two tablespoons of this mixture to a warm tub of water and enjoy a relaxing soak for 10 to 15 minutes.

 Try these healing honey recipes:

 This Lemon, Turmeric, and Ginger Tea are chock-full antioxidants, anti-inflammatories, and ancient healing powers.

 We look to ginger, honey, and lemon when we feel under the weather.
 We call this Dr. Feelgood Tea and drink it just before bed.